Mora (linguistics): Ancient Greek

-English

-In Old English, short diphthongs and monophthongs were monomoraic, long diphthongs and monophthongs were bimoraic, consonants ending a syllable were each one mora, and geminate consonants added a mora to the preceding syllable.
-In Modern English, the rules are similar, except that all diphthongs are bimoraic.
-In English, and probably also in Old English, syllables cannot have more than four morae, with loss of sounds occurring if a syllable would have more than 4 otherwise.
-From the Old English period through to today, all content words must be at least two morae long.

 Gilbertese

 Gilbertese, an Austronesian language spoken mainly in Kiribati, is a trimoraic language.
 The typical foot in Gilbertese contains three morae.
 These trimoraic constituents are units of stress in Gilbertese.
 These "ternary metrical constituents of the sort found in Gilbertese are quite rare cross-linguistically, and as far as we know, Gilbertese is the only language in the world reported to have a ternary constraint on prosodic word size."

 Hawaiian

 In Hawaiian, both syllables and morae are important.
 Stress falls on the penultimate mora, though in words long enough to have two stresses, only the final stress is predictable.
 However, although a diphthong, such as oi, consists of two morae, stress may fall only on the first, a restriction not found with other vowel sequences such as io.
 That is, there is a distinction between oi, a bimoraic syllable, and io, which is two syllables.

 Japanese

 Most dialects of Japanese, including the standard, use morae, known in Japanese as haku (拍) or mōra (モーラ), rather than syllables, as the basis of the sound system.
-Writing Japanese in kana (hiragana and katakana) is said by those scholars who use the term mora to demonstrate a moraic system of writing.
+Writing Japanese in kana (hiragana and katakana) demonstrates a moraic system of writing.
 For example, in the two-syllable word mōra, the ō is a long vowel and counts as two morae.
 The word is written in three symbols, モーラ, corresponding here to mo-o-ra, each containing one mora.
-Therefore, scholars argue that the 5/7/5 pattern of the haiku in modern Japanese is of morae rather than syllables.
+Therefore, the 5/7/5 pattern of the haiku in modern Japanese is of morae rather than syllables.